cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 ```

 {% note info "What's the difference?" %}
-When you force an event to happen we still
+When you force an event to happen we will:

+- Continue to perform all default actions
+- Forcibly fire the event at the element

+We will NOT perform these:

-- Attempt to scroll the element into view
+- Scroll the element into view
-- Issue all applicable events
+- Ensure it is visible
+- Ensure it is not readonly
+- Ensure it is not disabled
+- Ensure it is not disabled
+- Ensure it is not covered
-- Fire them at the right coordinates
+- Fire the event at a descendent

-All `{force: true}` does is bypass the other checks for ensuring an element is in an actionable state.
-Therefore you still get a high degree of confidence your application is responding to events correctly.
-{% endnote %}
+In summary, `{ force: true }` skips the checks, and it will always fire the event at the desired element.

 <!-- # Firing Events